veggiemonk/awesome-docker/README.md

 - [Dockerfile Project](https://dockerfile.github.io/) - Trusted Automated Docker Builds.
 Dockerfile Project maintains a central repository of Dockerfile for various popular open source software services runnable on a Docker container.
 - [dockmoor](https://github.com/MeneDev/dockmoor) :construction: - Manage docker image references and help to create reproducible builds with Docker.
 By [@MeneDev](https://github.com/MeneDev)
 - [Vektorcloud](https://github.com/vektorcloud) - A collection of minimal, Alpine-based Docker images
 - [Dockershelf](https://github.com/Dockershelf/dockershelf) - A repository that serves as a collector for docker recipes that are universal, efficient and slim.
 Images are updated, tested and published daily via a Travis cron job.
-Maintained by By [@CollageLabs](https://github.com/CollageLabs).
+Maintained by [@CollageLabs](https://github.com/CollageLabs).

 Examples by: